 Debuted each year at the OSCARS - the year-end highlight video provides a look back at all 26 varsity sports competed at the University of Notre Dame and is created in cooperation with the Student Welfare and Development Office and LeSea Broadcasting.

-A two-time winner of the Mikasa Award as college volleyball's best all-around player, Brown notched her 600th career win as a head coach and her 500th as the leader of the Irish during the 2012 campaign, and her win total of 617 ranks her 14th in that category among active Division I head coaches.
+A two-time winner of the Mikasa Award during her collegiate days as volleyball's best all-around player, Brown notched her 600th career win as a head coach and her 500th as the leader of the Irish during the 2012 campaign, and her win total of 617 ranks her 14th in that category among active Division I head coaches.
 In fact, only four active coaches have more wins in as many or fewer seasons than the co-captain of the 1980 United States Olympic team.

 While her credentials are virtually unmatched among collegiate coaches and players across the country, Brown has turned into one of the nation's elite mentors, leading her teams to 26 consecutive winning seasons, 13 finishes in the top 25 of the AVCA national rankings and 22 invitations to the NCAA Championship (including a streak of 15 consecutive bids from 1992-2006).